Alf Goullet: Career

 Goullet – pronounced to rhyme with roulette – was born in the Gippsland region of Victoria, Australia, and grew up in Emu, 240 km north of Melbourne.
 He created a cycling track at home by leading a horse as it dragged a log to clear the grass.
 He made a name in Australia and was contracted to ride in the United States.
 He landed at New York in winter 1910 "in a snowstorm, wearing a sleeveless shirt and a straw hat because it was summer at home."
 He was 19.
 He settled in Newark and raced on outdoor tracks set in parks and sports grounds.

-In Salt Lake City in 1912, he set world records at two-thirds of a mile, three-quarters of a mile, and a mile.
+In Salt Lake City in 1912, he set world records at two-thirds of a mile, three-quarters of a mile and a mile.
 A reporter there wrote:

 That winter, Goullet won the first Paris six-day race, paired with Joe Fogler of Brooklyn.
-He returned to America, and in November 1914 won the six-day at Madison Square Garden, paired with another Australian, Alfred Grenda.
+He returned to America, and in November 1914 won the Six Days of New York, paired with another Australian, Alfred Grenda.
 The 2759.2 mi they covered is still a record.
-Goullet rode the last hour of the race - a six-day relay race - without Grenda's help.
+Goullet rode the last hour of the race – a six-day relay race – without Grenda's help.
 His partner had appendicitis.

 He wrote in the Saturday Evening Post after his first six-day race in New York:

 Goullet took American nationality in 1916.
-He joined the US Navy when the USA joined World War I in 1917, but never left the country.
+He joined the US Navy when the US joined World War I in 1917, but never left the country.